Helping Educators Prioritize Personal Well-being in Their Planning to Create More Calm and Impact this School Year.

 So now it’s time to take action.
 There are 3 steps as I see it.

 Step 1: Examine your planner.
 Look at the puzzle that is already your school-year schedule, and figure out when you can carve out time for you.
 Look for where you can have a minute or two to take care of yourself every single day (yes, some of what you can do can be quick…more on that in a second), and maybe once a week when you could have a bigger chunk of time to yourself.
 Start where you’re at.
 If these suggestions are making your breath get shallow, start small and build up.
-If you’re farther along in your self-care journey, then dream big.
+If you’re farther along in your well-being journey, then dream big.

 Now, yes, you might need to get creative, especially if you also have kids of your own at home.
 You might have to enlist help from colleagues, family, and friends (I know asking for help can be tough for some of us too, and I’ll save this for a future article as well!).
 You might have to rearrange somewhere.
 You might have to wake up two minutes early (also hard for some of us!).
 Anyhow, you’re an educator, which means you’re super smart, creative, and resilient, so I know you can figure this out.